Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Analysis on MTD Effectiveness

 \subsection{Max MTD}

-While Proposition \ref{prop:min_att} establishes the theoretic limit on the detection probability for any given attack strength, in practise, the constraints on the D-FACTS devices \eqref{eq:reactance_limit_in}-\eqref{eq:reactance_limit_out} will further restrict such limit.
-In this context, the maximum detection rate on a known attack vector $\bm{a}_N$, with the limits of D-FACTS devices considered, can be found by the \textit{max-MTD} algorithm:
+While Proposition \ref{prop:min_att} establishes the theoretical limit on the detection probability for any given attack strength, in practise, the constraints on D-FACTS devices \eqref{eq:reactance_limit_in}-\eqref{eq:reactance_limit_out} further restricts such limit.
+In this context, the maximum detection rate on a known attack vector $\bm{a}_N$, with the limits of the D-FACTS devices considered, can be found by the \textit{max-MTD} algorithm:

-\textit{max-MTD} can be used to evaluate the MTD effectiveness against any known attack vector.
-However, it is impossible to design $\Delta \bm{x}$ to achieve certain $\lambda_c(\beta)$ in advance when $\bm{a}_N$ is not known.
-Instead, \textit{max-MTD} can be regarded as the performance upper-bound for any MTD strategies with the same placement and perturbation limit.
+In practice, it is impossible to design $\Delta \bm{x}$ to achieve a certain $\lambda_c(\beta)$ in advance as $\bm{a}_N$ cannot be known.
+Nonetheless, max-MTD can be regarded as the performance upper-bound for any MTD strategy with the same placement and perturbation limit.